Rivers State: Flora and fauna

 The riverine part of the state has three hydro-vegetation zones such as beach ridge, salt water and fresh water.
-Each zone has its own characteristics and composition, with the freshwaters encompassing the upper and lower floodplains of the Niger Delta.
+Each zone has its characteristics and composition, with the freshwaters encompassing the upper and lower floodplains of the Niger Delta.

-Finima Nature Park is a protected area and forest reserve in Bonny Island covering an area of approximately 10 km2.
+Finima Nature Park is a protected area and forest reserve on Bonny Island covering an area of approximately 10 km2.
 The park's vegetation has progressively developed into a high forest considering the form from which it began in 1999.
 There are two storeys that can be distinguished from outside the forest, the emergents include Symphonia globulifera, Cleistopholis patens, Uapaca spp., Musanga cecropioides, Hallea ledermannii, Terminalia spp., Anthostema aubryanum, Tectona grandis and Elaeis guineensis.
 The understory is composed mainly of Calamus deeratus, Alchornea cordifolia, Monodora tenuifolia, Harungana madagascariensis, Strophanthus preussii, Rauvolfia vomitoria and Raphia spp.

-The interior of the forest is very shady, and as a result a wide variety of shade tolerant forbs (e.g. Nephrolepis biserrata, Culcasia scandens, Laportea spp., Chromolaena odorata, Aframomum melegueta and Costus afer) and various sedges form thickets on the forest floor.
-By dry season, large cushion of litter cover the floor because of increase in abscission rate of some plants such as Musanga cecropioides, Hallea ledermannii, Calamus deeratus, Gmelina arborea, Raphia spp. and Elaeis guineensis.
+The interior of the forest is very shady and as a result a wide variety of shade tolerant forbs (e.g. Nephrolepis biserrata, Culcasia scandens, Laportea spp., Chromolaena odorata, Aframomum melegueta and Costus afer) and various sedges form thickets on the forest floor.
+By dry season, a large cushion of litter cover the floor because of increase in abscission rate of some plants such as Musanga cecropioides, Hallea ledermannii, Calamus deeratus, Gmelina arborea, Raphia spp. and Elaeis guineensis.

 Mammals, reptiles and amphibians are also found in the park.
 The common mammals are mona monkeys and pygmy hippopotamuses.
 Among the reptiles and amphibians are snakes and crocodiles, turtles, frogs, lizards, and skinks.

 One of the world's Ramsar Convention-listed wetlands, Upper Orashi Forest, is a 252 km2 protected area in Ahoada West.
 It has been identified by BirdLife International as an IBA because of its importance to global populations of grey parrots and other birds.
 The Biseni Forest in the north west of Ahoada and west of Upper Orashi Forest have also been designated an Important Bird Area.
 The forest has an area of 219 km within which mammals like red-bellied monkey and yellow-backed duiker are found along with raffia palms and some woody broadleaved species such as Symphonia globulifera and Ficus spp.

 Rivers

-The state has many rivers, some of which include:
+The state has many rivers.
+Notable rivers include: